finjin/finjin-engine/README.md

 README.md                 This file.
 configure.cfg             Source code configuration file.
 Modify this by hand when you start development for the very first time. configure.py              Configuration script.
-Run this once  when you start development for the very first time. config/                   Engine/runtime appication configuration files. cpp/library/              Main source tree. project/                IDE project files for targeting different platforms. src/finjin/engine/      Implementation and include files.
+Run this once  when you start development for the very first time. config/                   Engine/runtime application configuration files. cpp/library/              Main source tree. project/                IDE project files for targeting different platforms. src/finjin/engine/      Implementation and include files.